JoeBwonKenobi/Floral_Sales_Project/README.md

 ## **Monthly Order Type Grand Total**

-This second visulization shows the order type distribution for each month
+This second visulization shows the order type distribution for each month.
+This can help the owner's identify what months are more popular for walk-ins and deliveries.
-# Description of final model

 ![Monthly aggregation of Order Type Grand Total](https://github.com/JoeBwonKenobi/Floral_Sales_Project/assets/117705408/2d56f9e4-221d-402e-97ff-9557773dc61e)